Wills, Trusts & Probate

 Frequently Asked Questions About Changing a Will in West Puente Valley

-Can I make changes to my will myself?
+Can I make a small change to my will without rewriting it?

 What is the difference between a codicil and a new will?

-Can I change the executor of my will?
+Can I change my executor through an amendment?